buddylee939/blog-with-admin-panel/README.md

 - show validation errors if empty field is submitted
 - remove validation errors after refreshing the screen
 - for unsuccessful save re-populate the form fields with previous data

+# Notifications
+1. create
+- register new notification when visitor leaves a comment
+- register new notification when a new visitor is saved
 ```